DominikDobijaPOLSL/OiRPOS_project/README.md

 ## How to Add Your own `*.glb` file
 ### Download file
-You can download the file for example from
+You can download file for example from [Poly Haven](https://polyhaven.com/)

 ### Prepare file
 1. Prepare your model for export in Blender.
 2. Export the mesh from Blender.